 You saw that money is deeply associated with debt, that money naturally, inevitably, resolves to debt, because debt is the most efficient way to occupy the space between giving and receiving.

 Hopefully you now have a much clearer window onto the realities of money, finance and the wider global economy.
-What we see there are structures that appear undemocratic and unfair.
-But also given clarity are ideas around who how we might change them in order to secure greater democratic and human rights for all.
+What we see are structures that appear undemocratic and unfair.
+But also given clarity are ideas around who how we might change them in order to secure greater democratic and human rights for everybody.

 Real Rights Real Change

-• Basic economic literacy as a child's educational right.
+Basic economic literacy as a child's educational right.